Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/arrhytmia.md

 3. Use a t-test to determine whether the heights of males and females differ significantly (p < 0.05)

-For this assigmen you start from [the starter script](../code/arrhytmia.m) in the repository, add your code and then commit and push your solution to create a pull-request that the instructors will review.
+For this assigmen you start from the _arrhytmia.m_ starter script in the repository, add your code and then commit and push your solution to create a pull-request that the instructors will review.